phaustin/quantecon-example/book/docs/functions.md

 draw(3)
 ```

-Here\'s another function for the second random device.
+Here's another function for the second random device.

 ```{code-cell} ipython3
 def draw_new(k):  # pays if k successes in a sequence